cannor147/geomapper/README.md

 For the same result use this command:
 `
-scale usa
+usa
--import "src/main/resources/example/usa-african-american.csv" 2 0
--colors brown pale_yellow
+-use scale -colors brown pale_yellow -min 0 -max 100
--min 0
+-fromValues "src/main/resources/example/usa-african-american.csv" 2 0
--max 100
 `